sakoay/MovieSlider/README.md

   setFrame(index)               : Sets the current frame to the given index setFocusReturn(fcnReturn)     : Sets the function to call upon an 'escape' keypress
 ```

+# Author
+Sue Ann Koay (koay@princeton.edu)

+### Acknowledgements
+The GUI icons are creations of [Olha Kozachenko](https://www.iconfinder.com/olgakozachenko) that were made public under the Creative Commons license.